 Maymont, the 100-acre Victorian country estate on the banks of the James River was donated to the city of Richmond by Major & Mrs. James H. Dooley.
 Now maintained and operated by the private, nonprofit Maymont Foundation, it features the Maymont Mansion and original Italian and Japanese gardens in addition to a Carriage Collection, Children’s Farm, Nature Center, Native Virginia Wildlife Exhibits, Aviary and extensive Arboretum.

-Photo: Maymont Mansion - A restored 33-room house museum representing the luxurious lifestyle of the Gilded Age, open for tours year-round.
+The Maymont Mansion, a restored 33-room house museum representing the luxurious lifestyle of the Gilded Age, opens for tours year-round.

 Maymont Mansion Tiffany Windows